kamidev/survey_api/README.md

 ## Deployment

-For production use, the project is configured to build releases with Distillery.
+For production use, the project is configured to build releases with [Distillery](https://github.com/bitwalker/distillery).
 Our current strategy is to install Erlang on the production server and immediately download the resulting runtime binaries to our development machine.
 This makes it possible to build and test releases both on the production server and on development machines.
 This also guarantees we won't run into problems if dev prod and dev machines use different operation systems (for instance older versions of Ubuntu, other Linuxes or MacOS).

+The basic deployment procedure we use is described in detail here:

+[How to configure and deploy an Elixir app to a VPS](https://www.amberbit.com/blog/2017/7/17/deploy-elixir-app-to-a-vps/).

 Before deploying, make sure there is a file called `config/prod.secret.exs`.
 This file should not be not under version control, and is used to store sensitive production values, such as the database login.
 See `config/prod.exs` for detailed info about what should go there.

-The basic deployment procedure is described in detail here:

-[How to configure and deploy an Elixir app to a VPS](https://www.amberbit.com/blog/2017/7/17/deploy-elixir-app-to-a-vps/).

 To build a release, use the `mix release` command.
-But before you do, make sure you have checked your `rel/config.exs` file and understand what's in it.
+Before you do, make sure you have checked your `rel/config.exs` file and understand what runtime will be used for building.

 Then run this in a terminal on your development machine.